johnnychen94/StorageMirrorServer.jl/README.md

 * Utilize multiple threads, set environment variable `JULIA_NUM_THREADS`.
 For example, `JULIA_NUM_THREADS=8 julia gen_static.jl` would use 8 threads to pull data.

+## Environment Variables

+There are some environment variables that you can use to help configure the download worker `curl`:

+* `BIND_ADDRESS` that passes to `curl --interface $BIND_ADDRESS`, this can be useful when multiple network cards are available (newly added in `v0.2.1`)

 ## Examples

 This package is used to build the [BFSU] and the [SJTUG] mirror sites.